 Day 1: Arrive Cologne.
-Cologne is easily accessible from either the Cologne/Bonn or Dusseldorf airports, and has easy train connections from several other European cities.
+Cologne is easily accessible from either the Cologne/Bonn or Dusseldorf airports, and has easy train connections from several other European cities such as Brussels and Amsterdam.
 Cologne is a great city to explore and is dominated by its cathedral, Kölner Dom.
 This world-famous cathedral is the largest in Germany and dates back to 1248!
 There are several worthwhile museums to visit, or you can explore the city and take a walk through the parks or along the riverfront.
 There are plenty of great restaurants and breweries where you can try the local Rhineland cuisine and some of the beer that Germany is famous for!

 Day 2: Bike from Cologne to Konigswinter (27 miles, 40ft net elevation gain).
 The first day of biking is easy and flat, and a great warm up for the next few days.
 We bike along the river and pass through Bonn, the former capital of West Germany, and the birthplace of Beethoven.
 Bonn is a smaller city that features a lot of outdoor cafes and biergartens along with beautiful architecture from the historic buildings.
 We continue along the river to the resort town of Konigswinter where you have the evening free to wander and explore the town.
 We spend the night in a historic riverfront hotel that has hosted royalty and presidents as guests!

-Day 7: Farewell Mainz!
-Today you are on your own to explore the city of Mainz, visit another nearby town along the Rhine (Heidelberg isn't far!), or continue on to another destination in Germany or Europe.
+Day 7: Farewell Rudesheim!
+Today you are on your own to explore more of Rudesheim, visit another nearby town along the Rhine (Mainz and Heidelberg aren’t far!), or continue on to another destination in Germany or Europe.
 We are more than happy to provide some suggestions and help with arrangements.